Olowe-Joseph/Business-Analyst-Portfolio-JosephOlowe/banking_app_readme.md

 #  UAT Project – Core Banking Application (FinOne Bank)

-This portfolio project demonstrates my ability to plan, coordinate, and deliver **User Acceptance Testing (UAT)** for a core banking system rollout — a critical skill for any Business Analyst working on enterprise systems.
+This portfolio project demonstrates my ability to plan, coordinate, and deliver **User Acceptance Testing (UAT)** for a core banking system rollout, a critical skill for any Business Analyst working on enterprise systems.

 ---